flyingmachine/nanoc-blog/content/programming/boot-clj.md

 surface, it's "merely" a convenient way to build Clojure applications and run Clojure tasks from the command line.
-But dig a little deeper and you'll see that Boot is like the lisped-up lovechild of Git and Unix, providing abstractions that make it much more pleasant to write code that exists at the intersection of your operating system and your application.
+But dig a little deeper and you'll see that Boot is like the lisped-up lovechild of Git and Unix in that it provides abstractions that make it much more pleasant to write code that exists at the intersection of your operating system and your application.

 Unix provides abstractions that we're all familiar with to the point of taking them for granted.
 (I mean, would it kill you to take your